 Outpatient Didactics: During their outpatient blocks, residents receive outpatient-focused didactics during an academic half day.
 These small-group discussions include talks from primary care physicians, subspecialists, and non-physician experts to give residents a well-rounded outpatient educational experience.

-Point of Care Ultrasound (POCUS) Experiences
+Point of Care Ultrasound (POCUS) Curriculum

 - Cardiac ultrasound/echocardiography

-- Lung ultrasound
+- Lung ultrasound and thoracentesis

-- Vascular ultrasound
+- Vascular ultrasound and central venous catheter placement

-- Abdominal ultrasound
+- Abdominal ultrasound and paracentesis

-- Training with advanced practice nurses experienced in placing peripherally inserted central catheters
+- Training with advanced practice nurses experienced in placing peripherally inserted central catheters and ultrasound guided peripheral IV placement

-- Asynchronous teaching sessions on advanced ultrasound techniques and principles
+- Asynchronous teaching sessions on advanced ultrasound techniques

 - Opportunities for educational and clinical research on ultrasonography